alexapostolu/night/README.md

 - expressions (integer, boolean, and string concatenation)
 - print (standard ouput)
 - if statements (if, else if, and else)
+- functions (no parameters yet)

 **In progress**

-Currently I'm working on better decimal and string support, and improving other minor things.
-Then I'll start work on functions, predefined function, local variables and more!
+Currently I'm working on function parameters.
+Then I'll start work on predefined functions, local variables and more!
 It might take me 2-3 weeks to get all of them done.
 Stay tuned :)

 ---